 There’s much to unpack in the two images, notably that the Robins’ relationship is clearly not a warm one.
 The two are clearly staring each other down in one of the images, are they about to come to blows?
 We don’t know, but it wouldn’t surprise us.

-“It’s kind of like one of those classic covers of the books, original versus number 2, and in many ways, you really see that [in the photos],” Titans showrunner Greg Walker told IGN.
+“It’s kind of like one of those classic covers of the books, original versus number 2, and in many ways, you really see that ,” Titans showrunner Greg Walker told IGN.
 “This encapsulates the tension, the energy between these two guys.
 It's like running into your ex-girlfriend's new boyfriend, minus the sexual tension.
 You get to watch Dick Grayson struggle when he sees another Robin and how that Robin is different and has a different relationship with ‘dad.’
 The second child gets away with stuff the first child would never get away with in a family, and ours is really a family show.”

 Many of us who have reached a certain age know exactly what it feels like to find ourselves replaced on the job by someone younger and faster, and who has a different approach to doing the job than yours.
 It’s not surprising Dick would have a hard time coming to terms with the younger Jason—particularly since they’re wearing nearly the exact same costume.